 Steps to Filing a Grievance:

 For more detailed information, see Board Policies and Regulations 2412.
-Any questions regarding student conduct, rights and responsibilities, due process, and grievance procedures may be directed to the Dean of Counseling and Student Services.
+Any questions regarding student conduct, rights and responsibilities, due process, and grievance procedures may be directed to the Dean of Student Services and Enrollment Management.

 The unlawful manufacture, distribution, dispensing, possession or use of illicit drugs and alcohol is prohibited in the workplace and college premises.
 Violation of this policy by students will result in disciplinary sanctions up to and including expulsion, and may include the completion of an appropriate rehabilitation program.